 What we do

-We celebrate the artists of today and invest in those of tomorrow.
-We work with artists at every stage of their career, supporting and fostering opportunities for exciting new talent as well as promoting the work of world-class artists.
-Our ambitious cultural partnerships will offer outstanding creative opportunities for every young person across eight east London boroughs.
+Our eclectic programme features the most exciting performers and artists in music, theatre, dance, the visual arts, cinema, and beyond.
+We work with artists at every stage of their career, supporting and fostering opportunities for ground-breaking new talent as well as promoting the work of world-class artists.

 Our mission is to